bitshifters/wave-runner/README.md

 # Build tools

-Build on Windows.
+The build uses three C# command-line tools named FontExtractor, ImageAnalyser and RasterGen.
+These can be built on Windows or MacOS using Visual Studio.
+They are simple .Net executables with no third-party dependencies and should be portable between OSs.

-## Windows dependencies
+## Tools needed to build the command-line tools

-* Visual Studio 2017
+* Visual Studio 2019

 ## Build process